astritdemiri11/ngx-arrangement/README.md

 #### Properties:

-- `model.isBrowser`: Return a boolean that detects if app is executed in browser or server.
+- `model.isBrowser: boolean`: Detects if app is executed in browser or server.
-- `model.handset$`: Observer that detects if app is desktop or mobile version.
+- `model.handset$: Observable<boolean>`: Detects if app is desktop or mobile version.

     example:
     ```ts